 This has resulted in the appointment of IP Attachés, either working within the relevant UK Trade & Investment office or Foreign & Commonwealth office.
 Four are so far in post, in China, India, Brazil and South–East Asia.
 They are there to assist British industry and their remits include enforcement issues in their territories.
-They can be consulted direct and their contact details are available from the Secretariat.
+They can be consulted directly and their contact details are available from the Secretariat.

 The IP Crime Group has produced guidance on various topics: